ConnerCarnahan/CryptographyAssignment1/README.md

 I have no clue how to do this though, but if it was possible / worked it would be significantly better than what I have written.

-Untitled is just a jupyter notebook that runs the code, to check it.
+PolynomialCheck is just a jupyter notebook that runs the code, to check it.